-- (a) The commission may make a written determination as to the applicability or interpretation of any provision of this article or of Part 6, upon written application, if a dispute concerning a provision arises between an applicant for a building permit and the enforcement agency, and the dispute has been heard by the local board of permit appeals or other highest local review body.
-Notice of any such appeal, including a summary of the dispute and the section of the regulations involved, shall if possible be sent to the commission by the enforcing agency 15 days before the appeal is heard, and the result of the appeal shall be sent to the commission within 15 days after the decision is made.
+- (a) The commissionCommission may make a written determination as to the applicability or interpretation of any provision of this article or of Part 6, upon written application, if a dispute concerning a provision arises between an applicant for a building permit and the enforcement agency, and the dispute has been heard by the local board of permit appeals or other highest local review body.
+Notice of any such appeal, including a summary of the dispute and the section of the regulations involved, shall if possible be sent to the commissionCommission by the enforcing agency 15 days before the appeal is heard, and the result of the appeal shall be sent to the commissionCommission within 15 days after the decision is made.
 Either party to the dispute may apply for a determination but shall concurrently deliver a copy of the application to the other party.
 The determinations are binding on the parties. - (b) The executive director may, upon request, give written advice concerning the meaning of any provision of this article or of Part 6.
-Such advice is not binding on any person.
+Such advice is not binding on any person. - NOTE: Authority cited: Section 25402.1, Public Resources Code.
+Reference: Section 25402.1, Public Resources Code.